 So with only 9 voters (or 9%) changing their vote, and ONLY 3 of those voting Liberal, you have a change of government.

 It’s when we look at those 3 who changed their vote from Labor to Liberal that it becomes interesting, and slightly depressing.
 Australia is a first world country.
 Life is very good compared to most of the rest of the world.
 Low crime rates, good healthcare, high employment, generally a good outlook on life.
 We can always debate the fine detail, but things are generally pretty good for the vast majority of the population.
-There are quote a lot of Australians who don’t care about politics in the slightest, because they don’t see that it has any effect on their own lives.
-And for the most part, they’re right, if they are middle class, have a reasonably well paying job or jobs, and are relatively healthy.
+There are quite a lot of Australians who don’t care about politics in the slightest, because they don’t see that it has any effect on their own lives.
+And for the most part, they’re right – if they are middle class, have a reasonably well paying job, and are relatively healthy.

 The general orthodoxy in Australian politics is that governments are voted out, rather than in.
 That is, when those 3 voters decide they’re sick of the current mob running the show, they kick them out and let the other mob have a go.
 As long as the other mob don’t stuff things up in a major way, they can look forward to running things for quite a while.
 Until eventually those 3 voters, let’s call them the Magic 3, get sick of the now current mob, and decide it’s time for a change of scenery.